QuEraComputing/Bloqade.jl/docs/src/lattices.md

 ```@example quick-start
 rescale_axes(atoms, 0.8)
 ```
-where the above operation scales the shape of original `atoms` to be its `0.8` times.
+where the above operation rescales the coordinates of original `sites` by a factor of `0.8`.

 The code below restricts the atoms sitting in window `(0.0, 5.0), (0.0, 6.0)` and throw aways those outside this regime.